Bringing a new understanding to IPAs, Jameson Caskmates IPA combines their most popular malt with Irish Pale Ale seasoned casks.

-The casks were first sent from Jameson to the brewery, and after they had been seasoned with IPA, they were returned to the distillery, where they were filed with Jamesons’ blended malt.
+The casks were first sent from Jameson to the brewery.
+After they had been seasoned with IPA, they were returned to the distillery, where they were filled with Jamesons’ blended malt.

 The flavours are brilliant, with the sweetness of the Jameson and the refreshing note of citrus and hops.